petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/adding-a-page-to-a-site.md

 If you created a content page, the page editor appears for adding fragments and widgets; if you created a widget page, the page's configuration options appear.

-To learn how to configure the remaining page settings, see [Configuring Individual Pages](../page-settings/configuring-individual-pages.md) or see [Configuring Page Sets](../page-settings/configuring-page-sets.md) to configure options for a [page set](../understanding-pages.md#page-sets).
+To learn how to configure the remaining page settings, see [Page Settings UI Reference](../page-settings/page-settings-ui-reference.md) or see [Configuring Page Sets](../page-settings/configuring-page-sets.md) to configure options for a [page set](../understanding-pages.md#page-sets).

 !!! tip
     By default, new pages are added to the navigation menu for the site.
 To configure this navigation menu, see [Using the Navigation Menus Application](../../site-navigation/configuring-menu-displays.md).